BumpNet: A Sparse MLP Framework for Learning PDE Solutions: Introduction

 \subsection{Main Contributions}

 BumpNet is a novel sparse, interpretable two-layer neural network architecture that implements a basis function expansion.
 The primary contributions introduced by BumpNet are as follows:

-\begin{enumerate} \item \textbf{Flexible Framework for Learning PDE Solutions}: BumpNet leverages a sigmoidal neural network-based approach to construct basis functions, which can be adapted to solve both physics-informed machine learning and operator learning problems.
+\begin{enumerate} \item \textbf{Novel Flexible Neural Network Algorithms}: BumpNet leverages a sigmoidal neural network-based approach to construct basis functions, which can be adapted to solve both physics-informed machine learning and operator learning problems.

-\item \textbf{Pruning for h-Adaptivity}: We propose a simple pruning strategy during training that allows the basis functions to concentrate in areas of high gradient.
-This improves model accuracy while reducing model size.
+\item \textbf{Pruning for h-Adaptivity}: We propose a novel simple pruning strategy that allows the basis functions to concentrate in areas of high gradient (h-adpatativity).
+This improves model accuracy while significantly reducing model size.

 \item \textbf{Sparsity for Efficient Training}: The inherent sparsity of BumpNet enables efficient training with a small number of parameters and faster inference times.

 \end{enumerate}